ude-soco/RIMA/RIMA-Backend/README.md

 **Step 3 Formatting file**

-Open `start.sh` file using [Notepad++](https://notepad-plus-plus.org/), click edit tab, choose EOL conversion then select UNIX/OSX Format.
+Open `start.sh` file in the backend folder using [Notepad++](https://notepad-plus-plus.org/), click edit tab, choose EOL conversion then select UNIX/OSX Format.

 **Step 4 Using docker-compose to run the app**